fbpx

 Pope Leo

 Pope Leo X was the 217th leader of the Catholic Church and the 10th among that lot to take the name “Leo.”
-This article seeks to distinguish him from his many papal forebears and successors by focusing on specifics and details of his life and papacy.
+He was also one of the four Medici family popes.

 Life Before the Papacy.